phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/zend_resources.rst

 Destructors are grouped by types, so are resources themselves.
 You won't apply the destructor for a resource of type 'database' than for a resource of type 'file'.

-There also exists two kinds of resources, here again differenciated about their lifetime.
+There also exists two kinds of resources, here again differentiated about their lifetime.

 * Classical resources, the most used ones, do not persist across several requests, their destructor is called at request shutdown.